Social Icons

 Directed by Tate Taylor

-The movie starts off well, we get a taste of how badass she can be and her own twist to the killing of her clients.
-She was weird and that for me made me think I was in for a ride, but then after the first two murders, the movie just went down hill from there.
-It focused more on unneeded drama than the needed action and suspense.
+The movie starts off well.
+We get a taste of how badass she can be and her own twist on the killing of her clients.
+She was weird, and that made me think I was in for a ride.
+But after the first two murders, the movie just went downhill from there.
+It focused more on unnecessary drama than the needed action and suspense.

 Ava is a film that wasted so much talent to deliver a bland movie.
-It has many action scenes that reminded me of Charlize Theron’s Atomic Blonde (2017), but the story was not as captivating or as inviting as that of Atomic Blonde (2017).
-I am tempted to call this an Atomic Blonde (2017) wannabe, but there were many reasons why it does not feel as such, one major reason is the useless drama this movie has wound up around its assassin.
+It has many action scenes that reminded me of Charlize Theron’s Atomic Blonde (2017), but the story wasn’t as captivating or inviting as Atomic Blonde (2017).
+I’m tempted to call this an Atomic Blonde wannabe, but there are many reasons why it doesn’t feel like one.
+One major reason is the useless drama this movie has wrapped around its assassin.

-The movie wasted too much time building so much emotional bridges between the lead Ava (Jessica Chastain) and her family + her past, that there was barely time to get pulled into the action.
+The movie wasted too much time building emotional bridges between the lead, Ava (Jessica Chastain), and her family + her past, that there was barely any time to get pulled into the action.

-Chastain was the main reason I saw this movie and even her acting could not save it.
-The movie also boast of a well brewed supporting cast in John Malkovich, Common, Geena Davis and Colin Farrell none did not help to make this movie worth the time I spent seeing it.
+Chastain was the main reason I saw this movie, and even her acting couldn’t save it.
+The movie also boasts a strong supporting cast with John Malkovich, Common, Geena Davis, and Colin Farrell, but none of them helped make this movie worth the time I spent watching it.

-The movie is directed by Tate Taylor who also directed The Help (2011) and The Girl on the Train (2016).
-Here in this movie his hand on the steering wheel was pointed too much on drama than the action and needed suspense that would have made this movie worth recommending.
+The movie is directed by Tate Taylor, who also directed The Help (2011) and The Girl on the Train (2016).
+In this movie, his focus was too much on drama rather than the action and suspense that could have made it worth recommending.

-I do not see any reason why anyone should see this movie, it is not worth it at all.
+I don’t see any reason why anyone should watch this movie.
+It’s just not worth it.

 0 comments: